Food Marketing & Entrepreneurship (BSc (Hons))Back

 Year 3 Modules:

-Market-oriented New Food Product Innovation; Food Market Research Methods; Food Enterprise Management; Food Marketing Management; Science and Technology of Food Systems; Food and Industrial Microbiology; People and Organisation; Enterprise and Innovation; Applied Nutrition
+Market-oriented New Food Product Innovation; Food Market Research Methods; Food Enterprise Management; Understanding Supply Chain Management; Science and Technology of Food Systems B; Fundamentals of Food Packaging; Food and Industrial Microbiology I; Enterprise and Innovation; Fundamentals of Nutrition Part 2; Sensory Evaluation for Food and Nutritional Sciences;

 Transferrable skills - Food Business and Development research project; Work Placement